 Step 6.
 Validate the Form

-Validate that the "back in stock" form is rendering correctly.
-Go to your store and check on a product (or variant) currently out of stock.
+Validate that the back in stock form is rendering correctly.
+Go to your store and check on a product or product variant currently out of stock.

 Below, you can find how to embed the form into your store template.